 - Review your compliance program (policies and procedures, risk assessment and training program) every two years for the purpose of testing its effectiveness.

-See Guideline 4: Implementation of a compliance regime, the Risk-based approach guide and the Risk-based approach workbook for MSBs for more information on these obligations.
+See Compliance program requirements, the Risk-based approach guide and the Risk-based approach workbook for MSBs for more information on these obligations.

 Know your client

 As a money services business, you must verify the identity of clients for certain activities and transactions according to the Proceeds of Crime (Money Laundering) and Terrorist Financing Regulations (PCMLTFR).
 Part of knowing your client includes following the methods to identify clients, as well as conducting certain additional activities as listed below: